 Think before you hit send – did you convey what you wanted as concisely as possible?
 If you are writing in anger or if the email is important, take some time before you send it or show it to an outsider for feedback.
 If you want to make a good impression, make your email look professional and proofread at least once.

-Tip #4: Respond promptly and use “reply all” sparingly
+Tip #4: Respond promptly and use “reply all” and “thanks” sparingly

 We all get frustrated when we don’t get replies.
 Be sure to schedule concentrated time to reply to emails.
 The general rule is to send a response in 24-48 hours.
-If you are busy or out of town, use an out-of-office response to manage expectations.
-I am often short and sweet in my replies.
-I also will reply with “Let’s do a quick call to clarify” if I feel it will save time and improve our connection on the subject.
-And, use “reply all” sparingly.
+If you are busy or out of town, use an out-of-office reply or send a quick response, such as “Received – I will reply by COB today to your request,” to manage expectations.
+My replies are often short and sweet.
+I also reply with “Let’s do a quick call to clarify” if I feel it will save time and improve our connection on the subject.
+And remember to use “reply all” and “thanks” sparingly.
 No one likes to be bombarded with emails that are not relevant.

 Tip #5: Don’t assume privacy